-Issue and redemption prices, order acceptance deadline
+Article 30 Issue and redemption prices, order acceptance deadline

-1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment for each valuation date that is also a bank business day in Luxembourg.
+1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment.

-2. The maximum initial sales charge is 5% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all.
+2. The initial sales charge for the NC, ND and TFC unit classes is 0% of the net asset value per unit.